WINTER IN SANTORINI

 - You can photograph Santorini’s sights without hundreds of tourists in your shot

 - Car rental in Santorini is cheaper in the off-peak season.

-The average temperature in the winter months in Santorini ranges from a low of 10 to a high of 15 degrees C and the highest rainfall is in December.
+The average temperature in the winter months in Santorini ranges from a low of 10 to a high of 15 degrees C with the highest rainfall is in December.

-We were there for five days at the beginning of December and were lucky to have only one day of rain.
+We were in Santorini for five days at the beginning of December and were lucky to have only one day of rain.
 The temperature also reached 18 degrees on two of our five days.

-Go here for more information on Santorini weather.
+Go here for more information on Santorini’s weather.

 The main bus system is run by KTel and each route runs directly from Fira, the capital of Santorini.
 To get to each town on the island you need to depart from Fira each time.

 We wanted the flexibility to explore the island in our own time and were able to hire a rental car for 25 Euro/day.

 Hiring a small car, gave us the opportunity to see the furthest parts of the island and made the trip so much easier.